okoivuma/programming2/README.md

 # Contents

-Homework 1 - 3 represents a database of teachers, students and courses.
+Homework 1 - 3 represents a software to host data of teachers, students and courses.
 - Main learning objectives: OOP concepts as encapsulation, polymorphism, abstraction and class relationships

 Homework 4 is a simple Hangman game in java.